 - Wednesday, Aug.
 30: Algebra

 - Friday, Sept.
-1: Numerical Analysis and Differential Equations
+1: Numerical Analysis, Differential Equations

 There is an extensive library of past comprehensive exams which can help students prepare for the exams.